MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-become-a-full-stack-designer-in-2023.md

 * Layout Structure

 #### **Elements / Tags**
-We define HTML elements with a start and end tag and put out content between the tags.
+We define HTML elements with a start and end tag and put our content between the tags.

 ```html
 <p>This paragraph is surrounded by an opening paragraph tag and an ending paragraph tag.</p>